Getting ready for a new product launch?

 This is the Emerald City at the end of your yellow Brick Road: all touchpoints lead here.
 Your ads, emails, social profiles, etc.

-So naturally, you need to make sure it’s impressive and enticing enough to make customers stick around (and convert).
+Naturally, you need to make sure that once consumers get there, it’s impressive and enticing enough to make them stick around (and convert).

 Take a look at this example from Tapster.